mbeddr/mps-platform-docs/src/doc/docs/clean_code/java/index.md

 # Utility and helper classes
 - Utility class: include only static methods and are stateless.
 Don't create an instance of such a class.
 - Helper class: they can be utility classes, or it can be stateful or require an instance.
 It can be any class whose design is to aid another class.
-- Try to make the name of the utility or helper class more specific (for example: ``AdministrationHelper``, ``LoginHelper`` instead of ``Helper``).
+- Try to make the name of the utility or helper class more specific (for example: *AdministrationHelper*, *LoginHelper* instead of *Helper*).

 # More tips
 - If you use functional interfaces, use the [standard java ones](http://www.javapractices.com/topic/TopicAction.do?Id=277).
-If you want to understand the functional style, consult [this](http://www.javapractices.com/topic/TopicAction.do?Id=274) page.
+If you want to understand the functional style, consult [Unterstand the functional style](http://www.javapractices.com/topic/TopicAction.do?Id=274) page.
-- If you want to use newer Java features, have a look at [this](http://www.javapractices.com/topic/TopicAction.do?Id=225) page.
+- If you want to use newer Java features, have a look at [Modernize old code](http://www.javapractices.com/topic/TopicAction.do?Id=225) page.
 - Have a look at common sources of [complexity](http://www.javapractices.com/topic/TopicAction.do?Id=287).

 [^1]:[Naming 101: A Programmer's Guide on How to Name Things](https://www.elpassion.com/blog/naming-101-programmers-guide-on-how-to-name-things)